Interview with Janis Houston, a wedding officiant in Florida

 The most common question couples ask at first is about the wedding officiant cost?
 I really do not think that couples have any idea how much time and work goes into writing a wedding officiant script that is perfect for them.

 I offer unlimited consultations, usually through email or phone, and I also offer couples the opportunity to take part in writing their ceremony.
 I do this by interviewing them and giving them a questionnaire to fill out about their likes and dislikes, their relationship, and what they would like to see in a ceremony.
 I then write it and send drafts to the couple for approval.
-Some couples choose to write their own vows and others don’t.
+Some couples choose to choose to write their own vows and others don’t.
 All this and more takes a great deal of time and I am usually working with a couple for at least a few months before the big day.
 Oftentimes, it is even longer than that.
 Having said all this, the wedding officiant cost seems to be the biggest question.

 Wedding officiants are certainly one of the cheapest parts of a wedding, but the price should not be the deciding factor when choosing one.
 Most wedding officiants charge around the same amount for their services, depending, of course, on the details of the requests.